python-attrs/attrs/docs/how-does-it-work.rst

 Summary
 +++++++

-You should avoid to instantiate lots of frozen slots classes (i.e. ``@attr.s(slots=True, frozen=True)``) in performance-critical code.
+You should avoid to instantiate lots of frozen slotted classes (i.e. ``@attr.s(slots=True, frozen=True)``) in performance-critical code.

-Frozen dict classes have barely a performance impact, unfrozen slots classes are even *faster* than unfrozen dict classes (i.e. regular classes).
+Frozen dict classes have barely a performance impact, unfrozen slotted classes are even *faster* than unfrozen dict classes (i.e. regular classes).